Ever wondered what height to hang pendant lights?

 1. Kitchen pendant lights should generally be hung 70-80cm above the island bench.
 However, if you have higher ceilings, you will need to raise them slightly… but by how much?
 A rule some interior designers use is to add 7-8cm for each 30cm.
 For example, if your ceiling height is 2.4m instead of 2.1m, you would hang your kitchen pendant 78-88cm above your island bench instead of 70-80cm.

 2. Dining pendant lights vary significantly depending on the style of light you choose.
-In Gina’s new house, she has chosen the black Droplet light by Copper ID which is a sleek design that lends itself to being hung lower.
+In Gina’s house, she chose the black Droplet light by Copper ID which is a sleek design that lends itself to being hung lower.
 Whereas if you opted for a highly decorative or much larger pendant, you would hang it higher to avoid it blocking eye line across the table.
 A general recommendation is to hang your dining pendant 75cm higher than your table top but we believe scale is everything so keep reading for our tips on this.

 3. Staircase pendant lights can look ah-mazing when done right.
 The most important thing to consider here is allowing plenty of clearance for people to walk under — at least 2.1-2.4m so your tall guests don’t feel the need to duck when they walk up your stairs.
 If you have a large staircase and the pendant will be hung to the side (so there’s no need for guests to walk under) you may want to consider hanging one or more lights at eye level.